 E-cigarettes contain many of the same chemicals found in cigarettes.
 The liquid used in e-cigarettes contains nicotine, the addictive ingredient in cigarettes.
 E-cigarettes also contain many of the harmful chemicals found in cigarettes (formaldehyde, acetaldehyde, acrolein) and some that are potentially carcinogenic (propylene glycol and propylene oxide.)
-While the chemical compounds in e-cigarettes are similar to those in cigarettes, studies have shown e-cigarettes produce less toxins than cigarettes.
+While the chemical compounds in e-cigarettes are similar to those in cigarettes, studies have shown e-cigarettes produce fewer toxins than cigarettes.
 However, the toxin levels vary based on each consumer’s level of use.

 Are e-cigarettes safe to smoke?

 The stance on the safety of e-cigarettes has yet to be determined.
 Since e-cigarettes are nicotine containing, there is concern about its addictive nature and negative cardiovascular effects.
 There are products labeled as nicotine-free that actually contain nicotine, so labels can be misleading.
-In addition, while e-cigarettes produce less toxins than cigarettes, the long-term effects of e-cigarette toxin levels have yet to be determined.
+In addition, while e-cigarettes produce fewer toxins than cigarettes, the long-term effects of e-cigarette toxin levels have yet to be determined.
 All in all, the jury is still out on the safety of e-cigarettes.
 Research also does not support the use of e-cigarettes as an aid in smoking cessation.
-In fact, it can reinforce the addictive behavior of smoking and the negative health consequences.
+In fact, it can reinforce the addictive behavior of smoking and negative health consequences.